 This benefits the posterior chain but also engages core and stabilizers since more balance is required.
 You do this every time you walk, run, or climb stairs.
 Try our two lunge options below or get more ideas here.

 This move works your upper and middle back, shoulders, and chest.
 The most classic example of this exercise is a pull-up.
-Learn to do a perfect pull-up here or check out this list of moves to do when you can’t yet do a pull-up.
+Learn to do a perfect pull-up here or check out this list of moves to do when you can’t do a pull-up yet.

 This movement will help strengthen the front of your body and engage your shoulders, upper back, and arms.

 Start in a high plank position and carefully drop both knees to the floor.
-Lift feet off the ground (optionally, cross ankles).
-Keeping elbows pulled tight to body, engage core and bend elbows to lower chest to ground.
+Lift feet off the ground.
+If you’d like, cross your ankles.
+Keeping elbows pulled tight to body, engage core and you’re your elbows to lower chest to ground.
 Extend arms to return to starting position.

-Start in a high plank position and, with core tight, bend elbows to lower chest to floor.
+Start in a high plank position.
+With core tight, bend your elbows to lower chest to the floor.
 Straighten arms to return to starting position.
 Get more details on how to do the perfect push-up here.

-Put your back into it.
-That’s the idea with this movement that will build strength in upper and middle back, plus shoulders and triceps.
+This movement will build strength in your upper and middle back, plus shoulders and triceps.

 Stand with feet together and a dumbbell in each hand.
 Send hips back and bend knees slightly, hinging forward from the hip.
-Do a row with both arms simultaneously, focusing on squeezing shoulder blades together and using back to lift weights.
+Do a row with both arms simultaneously.
+Focus on squeezing the shoulder blades together and using your back to lift weights.

 If you read this and thought: What about plyometrics?
-What about my abs/butt/biceps?
 We hear you — and we didn’t forget.